cooscoos/stipends/markdown/map_method.md

 ##### Denmark

-Salaries for PhD students from the DTU are gross 51600&nbsp;krone/yr[[DNK1]](https://www.dtu.dk/english/education/phd/intro/salary).
+Salaries for PhD students from Universities like DTU are gross 51600&nbsp;krone/yr[[DNK1]](https://www.dtu.dk/english/education/phd/intro/salary).

 Fees for international students vary but are typically around 6700&nbsp;krone/yr.

 ##### Finland

-Info on full scholarships for PhD students could not be found.
+Info on full scholarships for PhD students from the UK could not be found.
 Finland do not charge fees [[FIN1]](https://www.findaphd.com/guides/phd-study-in-finland).

 ##### France

-CIFRE suggest an annual minimum salary of €23,484/yr [[FRA1]](https://www.enseignementsup-recherche.gouv.fr/fr/le-financement-doctoral-46472).
-Fees for UK students are €380/yr [[FRA2]](https://www.findaphd.com/guides/phd-study-in-france).
+France's CIFRE organisation suggest an annual minimum salary of €23,484/yr [[FRA1]](https://www.enseignementsup-recherche.gouv.fr/fr/le-financement-doctoral-46472).
+Typical fees for UK students are €380/yr [[FRA2]](https://www.findaphd.com/guides/phd-study-in-france).

 ##### Germany

-Germany Universities and institutions typically offer salaries at 65% of TVöD 13, which is around €32,000/yr at the time of writing (Spring 2023) [[DEU1]](https://www.chemistryworld.com/news/wage-rise-for-max-planck-phd-candidates-approved/4013241.article).
+Germany Universities and institutions typically offer salaries at 65% of TVöD 13, which is around €32,000/yr at the time of writing [[DEU1]](https://www.chemistryworld.com/news/wage-rise-for-max-planck-phd-candidates-approved/4013241.article).
 There are sometimes fees of up to €700/yr [[DEU2]](https://www.findaphd.com/blog/8810/is-postgraduate-study-in-germany-really-free).

 Germany's tax system is quite complicated, but here we assume the €32,000/yr salary is taxed at category I in Berlin.
 This results in taxes and social securities of around €9,600/yr.